-Whenever characters have Voluntary Shapeshifting powers or are Baleful Polymorphs, the altered forms are usually an exclusive one-person deal.
+Whenever characters have Voluntary Shapeshifting powers or undergo Forced Transformation, the altered forms are usually an exclusive one-person deal.
 Only one individual can use a particular transformation or transformations.

 However, the Shapeshifting characters may be able to pass the transformations on to other people while losing the transformations for themselves.
 Perhaps they found the transformations personally inconvenient, or perhaps the recipients are deemed more deserving of the alternate forms.
+Perhaps a Power Parasite desires the unique form.
 Passing on the transformations may involve some magical form of Energy Donation reliant on Equivalent Exchange, or at least giving a unique Transformation Trinket to the other person.
 Whatever the reason or method, the result is that one person now has a transformation that formerly belonged to someone else.

 - Naruto: Normally, absorbing too much of "nature energy" would turn one into a frog, and then a stone statue.
 Naruto eventually manages to "weaponize" this when he fights one of Pain's bodies, which specializes in Energy Absorption; when he grabs Naruto's body, the latter starts meditating to gather nature energy, causing said Pain body to absorb Naruto's nature-energy-infused chakra as well, morphing his body into having frog features and then turning him into stone.